ragavendrams/runix/Readme.md

 ## Limitations
 - Doesn't support pull/push of images.
 For now, the filesystem has to be provided to the application.
 - Currently only supports limiting max processes allowed within the container.
 Other cgroup controllers could also be used in the future.
 - Container process is in the host's process group.
 Ideally the container process has its own process group and its own controlling terminal.
+- User needs to be root to run the container.
+Rootless containers could be added in the future by using user namespaces.